 How to Choose a Semiautomatic Espresso Machine

 Usually, the most important factor is the budget.
-If the budget wasn’t an issue, we would probably all buy the fanciest machines, even if we don’t need the features.
-Just in case…
+If the budget wasn’t an issue, we would probably all buy the fanciest machine, even if we don’t need the features.
+Just in case… Reliability, materials, all matter.
+Let’s take a look at all of them, and see how can they affect your purchase.

 In reality, for many espresso beginners, even the mid-range looks too expensive.
 For the rookie, espresso brewing is still unknown territory.
 Rancilio Silvia and Gaggia Classic, two of the classic choices for the mid range, are many times completely out of the budget range of a rookie.
 The beginner tries to squeeze the budget to a minimum, because they don’t want to commit too many resources.